loichyan/tmux-toggle-popup/README.md

 **Default**: `popup`

 **Description**: The socket name (`tmux -L {@popup-socket-name} ...`) of the server in which all popup sessions are opened.
+Typically, it’s recommended to open popups in a standalone server, as it may start many sessions for popups, which can be quite annoying when you open the session selector.

 A special environment variable, `$TMUX_POPUP_SERVER`, is set to its value before the server starts, which is used to identify popup servers.
 You can check this variable and load different configurations in your `.tmux.conf`.

 **Example**: